russell/cl-git/doc/index.rst

 It is actively developed, but not an ambitious project whose aim is to provide a simple interface for manipulating git repositories from lisp.
 This library uses the `CFFI` to create a lisp wrapper around the libgit2 C library.

+The following configuration on Linux (Debian Sid) is known to work:

+* SBCL 1.0.56 (sbcl-1.0.56.55-b06f72f-linux-x86)
+* libgit2 0.16.0

 .. _LLGPL: http://opensource.franz.com/preamble.html